Why You Need a Suppressed 22

 • Centerfire – Modern cartridges using a replaceable primer in the center of the case head.
 These primers allow for better ignition on larger powered charges and allow for large/heavy projectiles.
 Examples: .223/5.56, 9mm, .308 Win.

-• Hollywood Quiet – A term often used to describe a silenced firearm replicating the often dramatized, near-silent sounds of suppressors in movies.
+• Hollywood Quiet – A term often used to describe a silenced firearm replicating the frequently dramatized, near-silent sounds of suppressors in movies.

 • National Firearms Act Items – The National Firearms Act of 1938 regulates silencers, short-barreled rifles, short-barreled shotguns, destructive devices, AOWs, and Machine Guns; this is why tax stamps and Form 4 transfers are required for the listed items.